Yo581515/yosafe_packages/README.md

 - **Author**: Yosafe Fesaha Oqbamecail
 - **Email**: [581515@stud.hvl.no](mailto:581515@stud.hvl.no)

-I appreciate any feedback or contributions to make these packages even better!
+We appreciate any feedback or contributions to make these packages even better!